glpi-project/glpi/CONTRIBUTING.md

 **Please write only in English!**

+## Security

+**⚠️ Please never use standard issues to report security problems.
+See [security policy](https://github.com/glpi-project/glpi/security/policy) for more details. ⚠️**

 ## Bugs

 Note that issues are handled on a best-effort basis.
 If you need a quick fix or any guarantee, take a look at **[profesional services](http://services.glpi-network.com/)** or [partners](https://glpi-project.org/partners/).